 - The free Database finds and replaces the plugin

 Steps to migrate a WordPress site

-I’ll make things easy, simple and fast to understand, at the same time; just follow my step by step tutorial and you will save the timing money with migration services.
+I’ll make things easy, simple, and fast to understand, at the same time; just follow my step-by-step tutorial, and you will save the timing money with migration services.

 1. Verify both domains with DNS on Google

-This is a step that wasted hours of time in many cases, People forget that their old domain name will be redirected to their new website, and that’s why the meta tag or the file upload verification method will never work.
+This is a step that wastes hours of time in many cases, People forget that their old domain name will be redirected to their new website, and that’s why the meta tag or the file upload verification method will never work.
 The Google webmaster tool lets you choose the domain name option that will stay even if there is a redirection.

-So, make sure to verify your both domains using the domain name registrar method.
+So, make sure to verify both your domains using the domain name registrar method.

-When everything is done, you will see “exporting complete”.
-Then, you will get the download option, accept the file download, and you will see the database file in your download file or other, in the “sql” format.
+When everything is done, you will see exporting complete.
+Then, you will get the download option, accept the file download, and you will see the database file in your download file or other, in the “SQL” format.

 3. Download the WordPress content folder

 Forget the outdated and complicated migration tutorials, you don’t need any other folders than the “wp-content” directory, which includes your “themes” and “plugins” folders.
 So, access your old website using the File Manager if you have a cPanel, or use an FTP if you have a VPS and other hosting methods.